uptech/engineering/content/docs/agile-development/standups/index.md

 ### Gumleaf

-[Gumleaf][] is a side project of Drew De Ponte & Anthony Castelli where the beta release is being shared with UpTech Works, LLC to get feedback.
+[Gumleaf][] is a side project of [Drew De Ponte][] & [Anthony Castelli][] where the beta release is being shared with [Uptech Studio][] to get feedback.
 It is a personal task management solution built around the concept of daily standups and also provides features to trivially scope standups down to specific clients as well as export standups in the Slack format.

 ![](gumleaf-screenshot.png)

-This has become a daily driver for most of UpTech Works.
+This has become a daily driver for most of [Uptech Studio][].
 For further details checkout [3rd Party Tools - Gumleaf][Gumleaf].

 ### Vim/Neovim